tldraw/tldraw/guides/documentation.md

 ## Introduction

-This file contains the documentatin for the `<tldraw>` component as well as the data model that the component accepts.
+This file contains the documentatin for the `<Tldraw>` component as well as the data model that the component accepts.

 In addition to the docs written below, this project also includes **generated documentation**.
 To view the generated docs: